chirpy8/chirpy8.github.io/_posts/2024-07-04-post-Sleigh2.md

 ![68HC16 ADDB instruction]({{ site.url }}{{ site.baseurl }}/assets/images/68HC16 ADDB instruction.png)

 Sometimes, manufacturers have implemented backwards compatibility between different generations of processors in a family, to make code migration simpler.
 The HC16 16 bit processor is an evolution from the earlier HC11 8 bit processor.
 A basic HC11 instruction uses a single byte opcode for an instruction, allowing for 256 possible codes.
-To add more instructions for the HC16 without changing the existing definitions for HC11, 3 additional ‘pages’ were added, using prefixes of 0x17, 0x27 and 0x37 before a single byte opcode.
-For the ADDB instruction above, the IND8 and IMM8 addressing modes using a single byte opcode.
-The IND16 and EXT addressing modes use the 0x17 prefix before the single byte opcode, and the E mode the prefix 0x27.
-SLEIGH allows us to examine a byte, and match it one of four pages (none, 0x17, 0x27, 0x37).
+To add more instructions for the HC16 without changing the existing definitions for HC11, 3 additional ‘pages’ were added, using prefixes of 0x17, 0x27 and 0x37 preceding a single byte opcode.
+For the ADDB instruction above, the IND8 and IMM8 addressing modes use a single byte opcode.
+The IND16 and EXT addressing modes use the 0x17 prefix before the single byte opcode, and the E mode uses the prefix 0x27.
+SLEIGH allows us to examine a byte, and match it one of the four pages (none, 0x17, 0x27, 0x37).
 Once this pattern is matched, we can strip off the prefix if there is one, and continue to match the pattern with the next opcode.
 This recursive approach to pattern matching is achieved using the special "instruction" keyword, see [here](https://github.com/NationalSecurityAgency/ghidra/issues/2365) for more details.
 To use this technique, we define a ‘dummy’ register (called 'contextreg') that can maintain state information about the processor.

 ```
 define register offset=0xC0 size=4 contextreg;